 managing-privacy-settings-tiktok

-Discuss Internet Safety with Your Kids
+Discuss Internet Safety With Your Kids

-For all the ways safety measures you can take to protect your children, there’s always the possibility of something slipping through the cracks.
+For all the safety measures you can take to protect your children, there’s always the possibility of something slipping through the cracks.
 Not only that, but kids may also try to sidestep parents’ digital boundaries and find ways to get around them.
-That’s why taking time to teach your kids about online safety might be one of the most impactful safety measures you can take as a parent.

-teaching-kids-about-internet-safetyBy teaching your children why certain boundaries are put into place and helping them understand the severity of certain dangers that lurk online, they’ll be more equipped to manage their own social media experiences.
+By teaching your children why certain boundaries are put into place and helping them understand the severity of certain dangers that lurk online, they’ll be more equipped to manage their own social media experiences.

 Kid-Friendly TikTok Alternatives

 Even after learning about the safety measures TikTok provides to make sure your child uses the app safely, you might still prefer if they didn’t use it at all.
-If this is the case, check out these safer alternatives to TikTok that your child can enjoy in place of TikTok.

-TikTok FAQ
+Is TikTok Safe for Kids?
+FAQ

-If you have more questions about how TikTok works for you and your family, we’ve covered some commonly asked questions below.
+If you have more questions about how TikTok works for you and your family, we’ve covered some commonly asked questions below

 What Are the TikTok Age Requirements?